 Cornelia Lunt (1843-1934) was the daughter of Northwestern University founder Orrington Lunt.
 She came to Evanston in 1871 after graduating from Dearborn Seminary.
-Widely known as the leading lady of Evanston, Lunt served on the Northwestern University Board of Trustees and was active in the University Guild, serving as its first President.
+Widely known as the leading lady of Evanston, Lunt served on the board of the Evanston College for Ladies, then on the Northwestern University Board of Trustees.
+She was active in the University Guild, serving as its first President.
 Her father’s home “Anchorfast,” which became her home after his death, was the center of Evanston’s social life for many years.
 She was the founder of the Fort Dearborn Chapter of the Daughters of the American Revolution, serving as its first Regent and later honorary Regent for many years.